pyOpenSci/software-peer-review/scope.md

 fits any of the out-of-technical-scope criteria listed below.

 - **Package is an out of sync fork of another package repository.**
-Sometimes we understand that a package maintainer may need to step down.
-In that case, we strongly suggest that the original package owner, transfer the package to a new organization that would allow transfer of ownership of the package rather than a fork.
+We understand that sometimes a package maintainer may need to step down from their role.
+In that case, we strongly suggest that the original package owner transfer the package to a new organization that would allow transfer of ownership of the package rather than a fork.
 However, if there is a case where a forked repository is warranted, please consider submitting a pre-submission inquiry first and explain why the package is a fork rather than an independent parent repository.